Greenspace: Your Natural Flow or a Parody of Fate?

 He is reborn.

-He no longer flails in her starry springs.
+No longer does he flail in her starry springs.

 He understands that her platform is meant to celebrate life.